 Causing Harm With Dangerous Weapons

-Using dangerous weapons to cause hurt adds another layer of severity to the offence.
-According to the Penal Code, the intentional use of such weapons to cause hurt may lead to heavier penalties than a similar crime committed without using a weapon.
+Under the Penal Code, intentionally using such weapons to cause harm may result in harsher penalties than a similar crime committed without a weapon.

-Another aggravated form of this offence occurs when the harm is caused with the specific intent to deter a public servant from doing their duty.
 Public servants include, but are not limited to, police officers, firefighters, and other government officials.

 Penalties For Voluntarily Causing Hurt In Singapore